Jorinde Voigt

-Jorinde Voigt is a German artist, best-known for large-scale drawings that develop complex notation systems derived from music, philosophy, and phenomenology.
-She is a professor of painting and drawing at the University of Fine Arts Hamburg.
-Voigt lives and works in Berlin.
+Jorinde Voigt (born 1977) is a German visual artist whose large-scale ink drawings employ bespoke notation systems inspired by musical scores, philosophical concepts, and phenomenological methods.
+She is a professor of Conceptual Drawing and Painting at the University of Fine Arts Hamburg.
+She lives and works in Berlin.

 Work

-Voigt’s large-scale drawings often emerge from a system of guidelines and rules and therefore her work has drawn comparisons to Minimalist and Conceptual artists, namely the event scores and visual artworks of the 2020s avant-garde such as John Cage and Iannis Xenakis; the algorithmic patterns of Hanne Darboven; and the procedural parameters of Sol Lewitt.
-Yet despite these comparisons, Voigt’s work differs markedly from this lineage, particularly because her rigorous systems emerge from how the inner world—such as personal experience, emotion, and memory intersect with external conditions.
-Voigt has described such a process as providing “instructions for the imagination.”
+Voigt's large-scale drawings often emerge from a system of guidelines and rules, and therefore her work has drawn comparisons to Minimalist and Conceptual artists, namely the event scores and visual artworks of the 20th-century avant-garde such as John Cage and Iannis Xenakis; the algorithmic patterns of Hanne Darboven; and the procedural parameters of Sol Lewitt.
+According to art historian Astrid Schmidt-Burkhardt, Voigt does not consider John Cage or other conceptual artists as role models, but integrates influences that fascinate her.
+Voigt has described this process as providing "instructions for the imagination."

-In 2002, Voigt turned away from the medium of photography and began to make the drawings that she is best known for, which she has alternately described over the years as “projection surfaces, visualized thought models, scientific experimental designs, notations, scores and diagrams.
-The artist developed her specific symbolic system in the series Notations Florida and Indonesia, both from 2003.
-According to art historian Astrid Schmidt-Burkhardt, the sixty ink drawings that comprise Notations Florida, “already contain all the registers of perception that would also distinguish her later works.”
-The resulting drawings convey a series of the artist’s impressions when traveling from Orlando to Miami.
-As Voigt explains, “I still took stock of situations, but the difference was that I no longer pressed the shutter but rather took notes.
-In this way, pictures emerged that could no longer be classified as perspectival; rather, they reflected the juxtaposition and the simultaneity of what I experienced.”
-Further cycles of work emerged from the perception study developed in this early series.
-Although formally and conceptually diverse, each of these work cycles shares an interest in making visible that which is “behind” things and capturing the simultaneity of experience through markings on paper.
+In 2002, Voigt moved away from photography and began to make drawings that she is best known for, which she has described over the years as projection surfaces, visualized thought models, scientific experimental designs, notations, scores, and diagrams.
+In 2003, she developed a symbolic system in the series, Notations Florida and Indonesia.
+According to art historian Astrid Schmidt-Burkhardt, the sixty ink drawings which comprise Notations Florida, "already contain all the registers of perception that would also distinguish her later works."
+These drawings record the artist's impressions when traveling from Orlando to Miami.
+Voigt has explained that she “no longer pressed the shutter but rather took notes,” producing images that could not be classified as perspectival and instead reflected the juxtaposition and simultaneity of her experiences.

+Further work cycles developed from the study of perception were established in this early series.
+Although formally and conceptually diverse, these cycles share an interest in representing underlying structures and capturing the simultaneity of experience through markings on paper.